medwardson/tesla-take-home/README.md

 -   I was not able to find specific photos of the batteries, so I opted against including images.
 If they were to be added, I would have added an info option on the deviceSelectors that would open a modal with the image of the battery.
 -   I used more so javascript logic to do the grid rather than CSS grid.
 This was because I wanted to choose the order of batteries more specifically to fit better into the grid.
 -   I opted not to display the device year because it was not relevant to the problem.
 It can be easily added into the deviceSelector component as the data is there.
+-   I considered adding redux to simplify some of the handoff of data but it felt like overkill for the size of the project.

 It was a pretty enjoyable project overall, thanks for the opportunity!